paulgp/paulgp.github.io/_posts/2024-11-05-readers-digest-galeotti-et-al-2020.md

 tags: [Research, AI, Economic Theory, Readers Digest]
 ---

-Ben Golub has an idea of summarizing technical papers (such as in Econometrica) to be more easily approached by non-technical economists.
-I'm trying this out for two papers.
-This is the second post, using an economic theory paper.
+[Ben Golub had the idea of summarizing technical papers (such as in Econometrica) using AI to be more easily approached by non-technical economists.](https://bsky.app/profile/bengolub.bsky.social/post/3lacwdogwti2w)  [These papers were selected from the list of the most prominent recent papers in Econometrica by Google Scholar.](https://scholar.google.com/citations?hl=en&vq=bus_economics&view_op=list_hcore&venue=G0hmswRVzmAJ.2024) This is the second post, for an economic theory paper.
 [I also posted one for an econometrics paper.](https://paulgp.github.io/2024/11/05/readers-digest-farrell-et-al-2021.html)

-# Targeting Interventions in Networks: A Reader's Digest
+## Targeting Interventions in Networks: A Reader's Digest
 [*Galeotti, Golub, and Goyal (Econometrica, 2020)*](https://www.econometricsociety.org/publications/econometrica/2020/11/01/targeting-interventions-networks)
-## The One Big Idea
+### The One Big Idea
 When trying to influence behavior in a networked system (like encouraging technology adoption among farmers or increasing educational effort in schools), the optimal intervention strategy depends crucially on whether actions are strategic complements (people want to match what their neighbors do) or strategic substitutes (people want to do the opposite of their neighbors).
 With complementary actions, focus resources on well-connected "central" individuals.
 With substitute actions, target pairs of individuals who aren't directly connected.
 This seemingly complex problem can be solved systematically using network "principal components."

-## What Do They Do?
+### What Do They Do?

 The researchers study how a planner should optimally target interventions when individuals are connected in a network and influence each other's behavior.
 Think of: